-Related: 27 Surprising Ways To Save Money!
+Related: 27 Surprising Ways To Save Money

-So I started searching for a storage solution for those cords, and that’s when I discovered them – Command Cord Bundlers.
+So I started searching for a storage solution for those cords, and that’s when I discovered them: Command Cord Bundlers.

 Thanks to the Command Cord Bundlers, my countertops look neater and tidier than ever!
 I put one on my blender and my stand mixer, and now I don’t know how I lived without them!

-And these Cord Bundlers aren’t only useful for appliances.
+And these Cord Bundlers aren’t only useful for appliances either.
 You can hang them up in a closet or your garage to keep extension cords and holiday lights neatly coiled and tangle-free!
 If you’re anything like me, once you realize just how useful these things are, you will start finding ways to use them all over your house. :-)

-The one drawback is that they’re not really suitable for surfaces that get really hot (like a toaster or a toaster oven, for example.)
+The one drawback I’ve found is that they’re not really suitable for surfaces that get really hot (like a toaster or a toaster oven, for example.)
 The heat will melt the adhesive that keeps the Cord Bundler stuck to the appliance, and it will likely fall off.